 What is a partial hospitalization program (PHP)?
-Harmony Recovery Group can provide that answer.
+Harmony Health Group can provide that answer.
 Put simply, different people have different situations.
 No two recovery journeys are the same.
 What works for one person might not work for another.

 In this article, you will learn:

 ● What is a partial hospitalization program (PHP)?

 ● How is PHP different from other treatment options?

 ● How can I determine if PHP is right for me?